Rhenz0711/PROJECT_ITE4/README.md

 # VideoToASCII

+MAKE SURE YOUR MONITOR HAS 1920x1080 Display Resolution or else the code will not work as intended!!!

-Ensure the Console Window is Large Enough (Set to Full Screen for Best Results).
+1. Set Monitor to Full Screen

 Tutorial To Maximize Console Window Size:
 1. Open Command Prompt (cmd).